 Wild, Wild, Wildwood Days

 Many have heard the song, but until you’ve spent time here, you have no idea how special this place is.
 “Wildwood Days” is a famous song by Bobby Rydell in 1963.
 The song is a tribute to the Wildwoods of New Jersey.
 The song helped put this area on the map as a hot spot for popular musical artists of the 50’s and 60’s.
-The term refers to the four communities that are found Wildwood Island: the boroughs of Wildwood Crest and West Wildwood, and the cities of North Wildwood and Wildwood City.
+The term refers to the five communities that are found here: the boroughs of Wildwood Crest and West Wildwood, and the cities of North Wildwood and Wildwood City.
 It also includes a portion of Lower Township known as Diamond Beach.
 The area derives its name from the wild vegetation once found on this island.
 It lies 30 miles south of Atlantic City.

-However, don’t confuse the similarity in name with personality – each of the Wildwood communities have a very different vibe.
-Wildwood City and North Wildwood are known for their shared wooden boardwalk and abundant nightlife, although North Wildwood is more of a modest residential beach town at its northern tip.
-Wildwood City is more populated and lively.
-To the south lies Wildwood Crest, a quiet seaside town with no boardwalk and where the sale of alcohol is prohibited within its jurisdiction.
-Like North Wildwood, Crest promises visitors that “It’s Better in the Crest”.
+Each of the Wildwood communities have a very different vibe.
+Wildwood City and North Wildwood are known for their shared wooden boardwalk and abundant nightlife.
+North Wildwood is more of a modest residential beach town at its northern tip.
+The City is more populated and lively.
+To the south lies Wildwood Crest, a quiet seaside town with no boardwalk.
+Here, the sale of alcohol is prohibited within its jurisdiction.
+The Crest promises visitors that “It’s Better in the Crest”.

 The downside of having such large beaches is that the walk to the ocean from the boardwalk can be tiresome and grueling on a hot summer day.
 Thanks to an all-terrain beach taxi service, beachgoers can be driven out to the waterfront so they don’t have lug all their gear through hot sand.
 Another perk: Wildwood can play host to many beach sports activities, such as volleyball tournaments and soccer camps.
 Perhaps the best part of Wildwood’s beaches are that they are free, unlike its neighboring beach towns that require beach tags to be purchased and worn.

 To learn more about The Wildwoods, please follow the links below: